TestGorilla LogoTestGorilla Logo

 This type of interview is essential when many traditional “red flags” don’t exist cross-culturally.
 For example, people in America place a lot of importance on eye contact, but it's considered rude in Japan and South Korea.

-The data proves skills-based hiring methods reduce bias – according to the State of Skills-Based Hiring 2022 report, 91.1% of companies saw an increase in diversity.
+The data proves skills-based hiring methods reduce bias – according to the State of Skills-Based Hiring 2024, 90% of companies saw an increase in diversity when they switched to skills-based hiring.

 5. Optimize remote recruiting